Structuring code

 Dataflow

-A code is a sequence of transformations on data, e.g.:
+Often code is just a sequence of transformations on data, so if we have the following set of actions:

 1. data measurements is read from input